TIBTHINK/damien/lesson5/lessson5.md

 * requesting json from the internet
 * reading json as a list
 * finding useful data from request
-* and finding the price of SHIBA INU token
+* and making a script to tell you what the outside feels like

 # Real world uses